pmonasse/stereo-adaptive-weights/README.txt

     -s sigmas: value of sigma_space (9)

 The parameter 'sense' used in densification is the direction of camera motion:
-    - from left to right (value '0'), common for Middlebury pairs
+    - from left to right (value '0', default), common for Middlebury pairs
     - from right to left (value '1')
+    - other value: no densification.

 - Output image files
 The optional string 'out_prefix' (default: 'disparity') is the prefix used for the output images.
 The 3 output images are in float TIFF format: